 If you are a mother you need to see this movie.
 It will make you laugh, you will connect with it and it will hit you right in the feels.
 Grab your mom-tourage and some tissues and head out to see Bad Moms at your local theater!
 You won’t be disappointed!

-Bad Moms comes out on Blu Ray November 1st, you can pre-order it right now on Amazon.ca or on Amazon.com!
-You can also get your Bad Mom party on with the CD, available on Amazon.ca & amazon.com
+Bad Moms comes out on Blu Ray November 1st, you can pre-order Bad Moms [Blu-ray] right now on Amazon!
+You can also get your Bad Mom party on with the CD, available from amazon.

 **These are affiliate links.
 I get a commission if you purchase using these links.